Convex and concave decompositions of affine $3$-manifolds: Introduction

-\end{itemize} We obtain a Cauchy completion $\che M_{J}$ of $M_{J}$ by pulling back the path metric of the Fubini-Study Riemannian metric of $\SI^{3}$, called a \hyperlink{term-kcp}{{\em Kuiper completion}}.
-The \hyperlink{term-kcp}{ideal set} is $M_{J, \infty} := \che M_J - M_J$.
+\end{itemize} Let $M_{h}$ have the path metric of the Riemannian metric pulled back from the Fubini-Study Riemannian metric of $\SI^{3}$.
+The Cauchy completion $\che M_{h}$ of $M_{h}$ is called a \hyperlink{term-kcp}{{\em Kuiper completion}}.
+The \hyperlink{term-kcp}{ideal set} is $M_{h, \infty} := \che M_h - M_h$.

-A \hypertarget{term-shem}{$3$-hemisphere} is a closed $3$-hemisphere in $\SI^3$ and a \hypertarget{term-sbih}{$3$-bihedron} is the closure of a component $H-\SI^2$ for a $3$-hemisphere $H$ with a great $2$-sphere $\SI^2$ passing $H^o$.
+A \hypertarget{term-shem}{$3$-hemisphere} is a closed $3$-hemisphere in $\SI^3$, and a \hypertarget{term-sbih}{$3$-bihedron} is the closure of a component $H-\SI^2$ for a $3$-hemisphere $H$ with a great $2$-sphere $\SI^2$ passing $H^o$.
 These have real projective structures induced from the double-covering map $\SI^3 \ra \bR P^3$.

 If the universal cover $\tilde M$ is projectively diffeomorphic to an open hemisphere, i.e., $\bR^{n}$, then $M$ is called a {\em complete affine manifold}.
 If the universal cover $\tilde M$ is projectively diffeomorphic to an open $3$-bihedron, we call $M$ a {\em bihedral real projective manifold}.
-Again the subject of classifying such real projective manifold is completely open.